Aesop's Fables are designed

 while planning instruction, because this provides a different perspective

-and between activities and experiences.
-This knowledge about the structure
+goals, and between activities and goals.
+This knowledge

-of instruction can help us creatively coordinate — with respect to types
+about the structure of instruction can help us coordinate — with

-of experience, levels of sophistication, and contexts — the activities that
+respect to types of experience, levels of sophistication, and contexts — the

-of activities is to develop a mutually supportive synergism between the activities,
+selection-and-sequencing of activities is to increase the mutually supportive

-to build a coherent system for teaching each type of thinking skill, to produce
+synergism between activities, to build a coherent system for teaching

 Why?
 1) motivation: